Showing posts with label 2015. Show all posts

 This looks sucky!

-Jinks appears as a horizontally scrolling 'Breakout' but is technically one of the worst Atari ST games ever released.
+Jinks appears as a horizontally scrolling 'Breakout' but is technically one of the worst Atari ST games.
 A shameful port by Rainbow Arts with incredibly jerky scrolling that is enough to make your eyes bleed after only a few minutes of horrendous gameplay.
 Honestly, it's that bad and I pity whoever spent their cash on this!

 Thankfully, Peter Putnik has begun work on an Atari STe version that makes use of the enhanced hardware for far better results, which you can see in the video above.
 However, as with Son Shu Shi and After The War, all current copies of Jinks contain bad data so Peter is looking for somebody to supply an image of the original floppy disk.
 Then he is able to repair this piece of hiSTory for the enhanced STe version.
 Can you help?

-* This work-in-progress is available for both floppy and hard drive installation (Atari STe / TT / Falcon)
+• This work-in-progress is available on floppy and hard drive (Atari STe / TT / Falcon)

 Tuesday, February 09, 2016